Gemini CLI Extensions 2026: Google’s Free Terminal AI, 20+ Tools, 100+ Extensions, Agent Skills

 12. FAQs: Your Questions Answered

-Q: How does Gemini CLI compare to ChatGPT in the terminal?
+How does Gemini CLI compare to Claude Code in 2026?

 • 5 minutes: First successful query